-History Department Co-Chairs
+History Department Head

 The History Department of Bangor High School prepares students for civic participation and responsibility in tomorrow’s world.
 In order to achieve this end the department’s courses teach the principles and practices of effective citizenship and provide students with a wealth of knowledge about the world in both historical and contemporary terms.
 All of the department’s courses are intended to enhance the necessary skills and content that are reflected in Maine’s Parameters of Essential Instruction for History.